Tech-How/Legacy-Google-Meet/README.md

 [View release notes & CSS code](https://github.com/Tech-How/Legacy-Google-Meet/releases)

-## 1.4 Alpha Release Notes
+## 1.5 Alpha Release Notes
-- Fixed 'Asking to join' text not displaying properly
-- Fixed check marks not displaying properly when inviting people
-- Reduced intensity of white borders around some buttons
-- Started to revert fonts to classic design and size
-- Removed clock in bottom-left, as it was not there in the classic design
-- Changed 'Learn more' about google meet to green
-- Changed Allow/Deny box in the problem report section to green
-- Changed elements in the 'Report abuse' section to green
-- Changed tabs in the 'Check audio and video' section to green
-- Changed Deny/Admit entry to green
-- Changed 'Take over from main presenter' to green
-- Changed present toggle button to green
-- Changed 'Copy joining info' button to gray
-- Changed 'Presentation audio' button to green
-- Changed background in 'How was the audio and video?' section to match background
+--Fixed some elements being green that weren't supposed to --Changed elements in 'Test audio and video' to green --Changed dot in captions language selector to green --Fixed blue call button when adding people via phone number --Restored red circle around mute icon
+--Removed rounded corners from chat and other pop-ups --Removed warning about messages being deleted when the call ends --Restored original positions, margins, and line-spacing in chat text box --Restored green line under chat text box, it shows that you have clicked inside the area.
+--Removed blank space under backgrounds tab
+--Fixed coloring on 'Your screen is still visible to others' popup --Changed elements in 'Use a phone for audio' to green --Changed dismiss button on 'Allow Meet to use your camera and microphone' prompt to green --Fixed color scheme on present box when user joined via presentation button --Fixed color scheme on 'What's your name?' screen, including TOS footer --Fixed gray background on presentation/pinned speaker (again, let me know if it comes back!)
+--Fixed rounded corners on bottom-left popups, like captions and raised hands --Restored original size of 'User is presenting' top banner --Removed rounded-corners and gaps between people.
+(Mainly sidebar view, it now looks like the old layout did.)

 --Thanks for your support!

 ## Known Issues
-- Text on Google Meet homepage 'New Meeting' button missing

-- Text on 'Something went wrong' 'Rejoin' button missing

------(These missing items are due to the fact that the text on those buttons reuses the same class name.
-So I had to pick and choose, and I decided that it made more sense to ensure the buttons and text inside of the actual meeting were visible.
+--Faint blue shade appears on some clicked buttons

+--Classic font applies in a few places it didn't used to

+--Text-box borders under 'Report abuse' section remain blue (Cannot find the classes)

+--'More phone numbers' button missing

+--Icon for the 'Auto' layout still blue

+--'Tell us more' button remains white in the troubleshooting pannel

+--Some heading text appears light gray

+--'Call me' button remains white

+--Some pop-ups appear right up against the control bar

-- Polls, breakout rooms, Q&A, and other G Suite only colors are still blue.
+--Polls, breakout rooms, Q&A, meeting streaming, and other G Suite only colors may still be blue.
 Sadly, I do not have my own G Suite account, so I don't have access to the necessary tools to convert the CSS code for those elements :(

-- Captions and Troubleshooter button in menu remains green, because Google reuses classes from the Activities and Add people button

-- Change layout menu is still blue

-- Graphs in 'Troubleshooting & help' section are still blue (I've looked forever and can't find the class associated with the graphs!
+--Graphs in 'Troubleshooting & help' section are still blue (I've looked forever and can't find the class associated with the graphs!
 If you have an idea, lemme know!)

-- 'Raise hand' button green instead of white on G Suite accounts, again, Google reusing classes :/

-- No rounded corners on bottom-left meet popups captions and such, they vanish too quickly for me to inspect further.

-- Some icons that are usually white now display green

-- Meeting name appears slightly faint in the 'Meeting details' pane
+--More of a gap between the 'You're presenting' bar and the video

 ## Manual Installation Instructions
 If [Userstyles.org](https://userstyles.org) isn't working for you, you can install the skin manually.